After updating to PRTG 20.1.55 all my Python Script Advanced sensors are in a Down status. What is causing this issue?

 New /prtg/ library

 We replaced the existing paepy library with the new prtg library.
-The new property names used to create a result set now adhere to the PRTG custom advanced sensor nomenclature.
+The new property names that were used to create a result set now adhere to the custom advanced sensor nomenclature of PRTG.
 The new libraries also support the full custom advanced set.

 To make sure that your Python Script Advanced sensors continue to work properly, please review the updated Python Script Advanced sensor example and adjust your Python scripts accordingly.